ivankelly/bookkeeper-tutorial/README.md

 }
 ```

-We want to make sure that multiple instances of this application, possibly running on separate machines will all see the same exact sequence of random numbers, even in the case of some machines becoming unavailable.
-This tutorial will show you how.
+Our goal is to have multiple instances of this application, possibly running on different machine, which each display the exact same sequence of numbers.
+If one the the instances crashes or becomes unable to communicate with the others in any way, it should still not diverge from the sequence of numbers.
+This tutorial will show you how to achieve this.

 To start, download the base application, compile and run it.
 ```